SebastianOpperman/tables/README.md

 [![GitHub license](https://img.shields.io/github/license/codilation/wordpress-theme-boilerplate)](https://github.com/codiltion/wordpress-theme-boilerplate/blob/master/LICENSE)
 ![WordPress Plugin: Required WP Version](https://img.shields.io/wordpress/plugin/wp-version/gutenberg)

 Tables represents my ability to build React components with Typescript and PostCSS.
-It contains a single *Table* component that can be sorted and fed with dynamic data.
+It contains a single `<Table />` component that can be sorted and fed with dynamic data.
 The table also clips and scrolls when it has too many columns to display.

 You can view a live demo [here](https://sebastianopperman.github.io/tables).